 Beijing-Shanghai High Speed Train

-The High Speed Electric Multiple Units (EMU) Train, namely the G-trains, travel between Beijing South Railway Station and Shanghai Hongqiao Railway Station, going across Beijing, Tianjin, Shanghai, Hebei, Shandong, Anhui and Jiangsu.
+The High Speed Trains, namely G trains, run at a highest speed of 186mi/h (300km/h) between Beijing South Railway Station and Shanghai Hongqiao Railway Station, linking Beijing, Tianjin, Shanghai, Hebei, Shandong, Anhui and Jiangsu.

 Beijing to Shanghai: